Thy-Nameless/Hotel_Stefan/README.md

 - What is this app for?

-- This app has been created to help with the management of reservations, so that or VIP users have it much easier to find a spot in this  highly-demanded hotel, with this app not being available for the public use.
+- This app has been created to help with the management of reservations, so that our VIP users have it much easier to find a spot in this  highly-demanded hotel, with this app not being available for the public use.

 - Why this app?